mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 - Button (primary): `Enable email updates`
 - Consent: `By enabling email updates, I’m okay with Mozilla handling my personal information as explained in this <a href="https://www.mozilla.org/privacy/websites/">Privacy Notice</a>.`

-## New account creation email opt-in consent
+## Email opt-in consent as a step of account creation

 Ideally, we would like users to set up their email communication preferences right away upon successful account creation.